abarker/typped/doc/sphinx_docs/calculator_example.rst

    def define_basic_calculator(parser):
-       """Define the calculator language in the parser instance."""
+       """Define the calculator language in the parser instance.""" define_general_tokens_and_literals(parser)

-       define_general_tokens_and_literals(parser)
        define_functions_and_operators(parser)
        define_juxtaposition_operators(parser)
        define_assignment_operator(parser)
        define_comments(parser)

 Each function does what the name implies.
-We now show the code for each sub-function.
+The code for each sub-function, in sequence, will be shown and discussed next.
 The first function defines some general tokens and literals in the calculator language.

 .. code-block:: python